Ameensha01/Ameensha01/README.md

 - 👋 Hi, I’m @Ameensha01
 - 👀 I’m interested in Digital marketing and analytic's
-- 🌱 I’m currently learning python for dsts snslutic's
+- 🌱 I’m currently learning python for Business Analytics
 - 💞️ I’m looking an new work environment
+- ✨ I'm a quick learner and easily adapt with the work enviranment
 - 📫 If you want to reach me through Mail,Instagram and Linkedin
 -
 <!---